josdejong/workerpool/README.md

 For front-end processes, this is not a desired situation.
 Therefore, CPU intensive tasks should be offloaded from the main event loop onto dedicated *workers*.
 In a browser environment, [Web Workers](http://www.html5rocks.com/en/tutorials/workers/basics/) can be used.
 In node.js, [child processes](http://nodejs.org/api/child_process.html) are available.
 An application should be split in separate, decoupled parts, which can run independent of each other in a parallelized way.
 Effectively, this results in an architecture which achieves concurrency by means of isolated processes and message passing.

-**workerpool** offers an easy way to create a pool of workers for both dynamically offloading computations as well as managing a pool of dedicated workers.
+**workerpool** offers an easy way to create a pool of workers for both dynamically offloading computations as well as managing a pool of dedicated workers. **workerpool** basically implements a [thread pool pattern](http://en.wikipedia.org/wiki/Thread_pool_pattern).
+There is a pool of workers to execute tasks.
+New tasks are put in a queue.
+A worker executes one task at a time, and once finished, picks a new task from the queue.
 Workers can be accessed via a natural, promise based proxy, as if they are available straight in the main application.

 **workerpool** runs on node.js, Chrome, Firefox, Opera, Safari, and IE10+.